sergioagomes/Clojure-Studies/logs/Docs/Programming-Clojure.md

 -> [5 4 3 2 1]
 ```

+- **Where's my for loop?**
+  So to start clojure has no for loops and no direct mutable variables.
+In clojure when we want do some kind of loop we use map, filter or reduce to do that.

 ### Metadata

 In Clojure, "metadata" refers to information associated with a data value that provides additional information about that value without affecting its content or behavior.
 Metadata is stored separately from the value and can be accessed using specific functions.